pacineee/Tour-Project/README.md

 As on Package section, you may sometimes find I gave them names of Publication.
 This is to suggest that instead of Package as a tour company can have a publicatioUnk-1.text
 I created **Unk-1.tex**t file as draft, it should be deleted in case of no need.

-## References

-This Project referenced but not copied from [Travel & Tour](https://youtu.be/34MBVXsDOtA)

 ## License

 MIT License